ChuanMeng/QPP-GenRE/README.md

 ```

 ## 4. In-context learning using LLaMA
-In the setting of in-context learning, we randomly sample several human-labeled demonstration examples (one demonstration example is in the format of "<query, passage, relevant/irrelevant>") from the development set of MS MARCO V1 (the same set used for fine-tuning LLaMA in the previous part), and insert these sampled examples into the input of LLaMA-7B with original weights.
+In the setting of in-context learning, we randomly sample several human-labeled demonstration examples (each demonstration example is in the format of "<query, passage, relevant/irrelevant>") from the development set of MS MARCO V1 (the same set used for fine-tuning LLaMA in the previous part), and insert these sampled examples into the input of LLaMA-7B with original weights.
 We randomly sample 4 demonstration examples, where two examples are labeled as relevant while the other two examples are labeled as irrelevant; our preliminary experiments show that this setting works best and so we stick with it.

 ### Predicting the performance of BM25 on TREC-DL 19